The advice below is for Guidelines only

 Do not wear jeans of other water-logging clothes or wellington boots, waters, heavy waterproofs.
 If you are paddling a distance, take spare clothes in a dry bag.

-If it’s cold, wear a wetsuit.
+If it’s cold, wear a wetsuit or dry suit.

 - Plan your journey